 When you care for children several hours a day, accidents will happen.
 However, you need a process for documenting those accidents and reporting the information to parents.
-A childcare software with security and privacy practices can help in recording and maintaining this information.
+A child care record keeping software with security and privacy practices can help in recording and maintaining this information.

 In the case of a broken bone, severe bleeding, seizure or other medical emergency, call 911 immediately.
 The paramedic team can walk you through any steps you should take while they make their way to you.

 Follow their instructions carefully and make sure you stay by the child’s side.
-Other teachers and administrators should move the other children away from the area to make room for the emergency responders.
+Other teachers and administrators should move the other children away from the area.
+This will make room for the emergency responders.

 Reference any relevant medical information in your childcare software.
 You can reference medical information securely using the software and provide that information to emergency responders to inform their treatment.